parameter1/base-cms/MIGRATING.md

 1. Remove any references to components `<marko-web-deferred-script-loader-init />` and `<marko-web-deferred-script-loader-load />`.
 These normally occur in the site or global `document.marko` file.

 ## Improved CLI
 The CLI was significantly improved for performance and build time speed.
-While the CLI commands are still named the same (except for dropping `lint` -- see the `ESLint` and `Stylelint` sections below) their arguments need to be adjusted to ensure proper dev server operation, production build, and testing functions.
+While the CLI commands are still named the same (except for dropping `lint` -- see [ESLint](#eslint) and [Stylelint](#stylelint) sections) their arguments need to be adjusted to ensure proper dev server operation, production build, and testing functions.

 **Note on Marko Files** All `.marko` files from `@parameter1/base-cms-*` packages (found in `node_modules`) are now compiled when the package is built and _published_ to NPM.
 Because of this, the compiled `.marko.js` files will already exist in `node_modules` when the packages are installed.
 These files are _not_ automatically compiled by the new CLI (nor generally should they be).
 The drawback is that you can no longer modify `.marko` files found in `node_modules` without re-compiling manually.
 More to follow on this topic at a later time.